 As a Cayman Islands exempted company listed on Nasdaq, we are subject to the Nasdaq Stock Market Rules corporate governance listing standards.
 However, Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, differ significantly from requirements for companies incorporated in other jurisdictions such as the United States.
 Nasdaq Rule 5620(a) requires that each company listing common stock or voting preferred stock, and their equivalents, must hold an annual meeting of shareholders no later than one year after the end of the company's fiscal year-end.
-We followed home country practice and did not hold an annual meeting of shareholders may be afforded less protection than they otherwise would under the Nasdaq corporate governance listing standards applicable to U.S. domestic issuers.
+We followed home country practice and did not hold an annual meeting of shareholders in 2023.
+If we continue to rely on this and other exemptions available to foreign private issuers in the future, our shareholders may be afforded less protection than they otherwise would under the Nasdaq corporate governance listing standards applicable to U.S. domestic issuers.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our ADSs-We are a foreign private issuer within the meaning of the rules under the Exchange Act, and as such we are exempt from certain provisions applicable to United States domestic public companies."